Perform data operations in Azure Managed Redis

 -

-The project contains deployment scripts for both Bash (azdeploy.sh) and PowerShell (azdeploy.ps1).
-Open the appropriate file for your environment and change the two values at the top of script to meet your needs, then save your changes.
+Open the azdeploy.py deployment script and change the two values at the top of the script to meet your needs, then save your changes.
 Note: Do not change anything else in the script.

 "<your-resource-group-name>" # Resource Group name "<your-azure-region>" # Azure region for the resources -